vi3t4lov3/GRP12-The-Movie-Finder/README.md

 ```
 GIVEN a search database inputs
+WHEN I enter to the home page
+THEN I am presented with a list of new movie playing at the theater right now
-WHEN I search for an actor or movie title
+WHEN I search for an actor
-THEN I am presented with detail of character or movie...
+THEN I am presented with detail bio of character
+THEN I am presented with a list of movie relate with character
+WHEN I search for an movie or TV show
+THEN I am presented with a list of movie & TV show
+WHEN I click on the poster or title of movie/tvshow
+THEN I am presented with a video trailer and can play
+EVERYTIME I click search
+THEN it will localStorage all the history search on the local and display at the dropdown bar

 ```
 # Usage